relevant-community/memelordz-frontend/README.md

 # Meme Lordz
-The first decentralized meme currency market!
+The first A decentralized meme market!

-Turn any meme into its own currency.
+Turn any meme into a tradable cryptocurrency.
 Let the market define its value based on popularity.
 Buy and sell meme currency on our platform, and start earning.
 The more meme-predicting skills you have, the more you’ll earn!

 Built on Ethereum and IPFS.